sontungexpt/url-open/README.md

 ## Features

-- Highlight url under cursor
+- Highlight all urls in the buffer or highlight only url that can be opened
 - Open the url under cursor include markdown link (e.g. `https://github.com/sontungexpt/url-open`)
 - Open the github page of neovim plugin name under cursor (e.g. `Plug 'nvim-lua/plenary.nvim'`, "sontungexpt/url-open")
 - Open the npm package in package.json (e.g. `"lodash": "^4.17.21",`)